scientific-python/cookie/README.md

 If you don't have `nox` locally, you can use [pipx][], such as `pipx run nox` instead.

+#### Other similar projects

+[Hypermodern-Python][hypermodern] is another project worth checking out with many similarities, like great documentation for each feature and many of the same tools used.
+It has a slighly differnet set of features, and has a stronger focus on GitHub Actions - most of Scikit-HEP cookie could be adapted to a different CI system fairly easily if you don't want to use GHA.
+It also forces the use of Poetry (instead of having a backend selection), and doesn't support compiled projects.

 [actions-badge]:            https://github.com/scikit-hep/cookie/workflows/CI/badge.svg
 [actions-link]:             https://github.com/scikit-hep/cookie/actions
 [black-badge]:              https://img.shields.io/badge/code%20style-black-000000.svg